 An interesting irony in this is that Heaven is generally regarded as being in, or above, the sky, and that most cultures tend to look upward when thinking about their deity or deities.

-The page quote comes from Star Trek V: The Final Frontier, and demonstrates a (possibly unconscious) problem with this trope: characters are automatically going to disbelieve if the self-proclaimed deity runs against their view of what God is or should be.
-Sure, the Judeo-Christian God would have no need for a starship, but Helios had a chariot and Ra had a barge (and The Bibledoes describe God as possessing a chariot made of angels)...
-The entity is momentarily believed (if not by Kirk) because it pretends to be the God of monotheism.
-Had he said he was Quetzalcoatl, one suspects our heroes would have been a little less disbelieving.
+There is a strong degree of Arbitrary Skepticism in many examples of the trope, particularly in cases where characters automatically disbelieve the self-proclaimed deity because it runs against their view of what God is or should be.
+Take, for example, Star Trek V, where "God" tells our protagonists that He "needs a ship," and is met with skepticism on the grounds that God wouldn't need a starship.
+Sure, the Abrahamic God would have no need for a starship, but Helios had a chariot and Ra had a barge (and The Bible does describe God as possessing a chariot made of angels)...
+In short, the entity is disbelieved because it pretends to be specifically the Abrahamic (or at least Christian) God.
+Had he instead claimed to be, say, Quetzalcoatl, one suspects our heroes' reaction would have been very different.

 Has nothing to do with Space Jews.

 - In one issue, a No Celebrities Were Harmed version of Walt Disney goes mad and believes himself a Messiah.
 To solve the problem of overpopulation he plans to use the Human Torch to reignite the Earth's core thus expanding the landmass.
 He dies just as he's about to push the big button.
 Afterwards his assistants claim the idea would never work.
 Queried why they were doing it, they admit they were programmed to obey him.
 The point being, they know the messiah stuff is rubbish but they can only do what they're told.